Kluvens/Microeconomics/Terminologies.md

 ## Public Goods and Externalities
 A public good is an extreme case of positive externality.

+The presence of pubic goods is an important reason for government intervention in markets.

 Like with a positive externality, no one can be excluded from benefiting from the good.
 By extreme case, we mean that, unlike a standard externality, the benefit accrued to those who enjoy the public good does not depend on who is providing it; indeed, this is another way of defining non-rivalry.